Sustainability Begins at (the Smart) Home

 For years now, environmental impact has increasingly influenced consumer behaviors and purchases, from screwing low-energy bulbs into their light fixtures and bathing beneath low flow shower heads to laundering their clothes with energy-efficient washers and dryers.
 But these measures pale in comparison to the potential sustainability of a smart home.
 Smart home sustainability may prove to be key in optimizing and protecting our environment, natural resources and quality of life.

 Sustainability is a top-of-mind issue for consumers.
 Globally, nearly eight in 10 consumers say they value sustainability, and over 70% of these respondents would pay, on average, 35% more for eco-friendly solutions.
+Between 2017 and 2022, sales of products that made ESG claims had an average cumulative sales growth of 28%, compared with overall average growth of 20%, according to a report from McKinsey and NielsenIQ.
 People respond to products with purpose.

 How OEMs Can Enhance Smart Home Sustainability

 Unfortunately, despite the many benefits, “sustainability” often remains an intangible concept buzzing around the C-suite.
 It seems exciting, but businesses can be unmotivated or unsure of how to turn it into strategic action.
-In fact, a Microsoft IoT Signals report shows that only about 30% of businesses that invest in IoT are thinking about sustainability.
+In fact, 61% of respondents in Jabil’s smart home survey said sustainability is the challenge with the largest impact on the manufacturing of their solution.

-But some major IoT players are working to bring sustainability top-of-mind.
-For example, Amazon has started highlighting sustainable products, awarding a special badge to products that meet sustainability goals.
-To create its guidelines and select certified products, Amazon partnered with governmental agencies, non-profits and independent laboratories.
+But some major IoT players are working to realize more sustainable solutions.
+For example, Amazon has started highlighting sustainable products, awarding a special badge to products that meet sustainability goals or have been certified by sustainability focused organizations.
+To create its guidelines and select the products, Amazon partnered with governmental agencies, nonprofits, and independent laboratories.

 That’s a good push in the right direction, but for smart home device OEMs to increase the sustainability of their portfolio, it will take a deliberate strategy.
 Here’s where to start: